samy-bouchentouf/LKB/README.md

 - Connection list
 - Diagram summary

-Each diagram is indexed as a single chunk to preserve its structure during retrieval.
+Each diagram is indexed as a single chunk to preserve diagram structure.

 Diagram JSON files are transformed into synthetic textual descriptions before indexing, allowing diagrams to be retrieved through natural language queries.